Adam Thielen Player Prop Bets for NFL Week 13 | Minnesota vs. Detroit 12/5/2021

 Season Stats

-- So far this season, 22.0% of the 409 passes thrown by his team have gone Thielen's way.
+- Thielen has been the target of 90 of his team's 409 passing attempts this season, or 22.0% of the target share.

-- With 12 targets in the red zone this season, Thielen has been on the receiving end of 25.5% of his team's 47 red zone pass attempts.
+- Thielen has seen the ball thrown his way 12 times in the red zone this season, 25.5% of his team's 47 red zone pass attempts.

-- The Vikings have thrown the football in 57.9% of their plays from scrimmage this year while running the ball 42.1% of the time.
-This offensive attack ranks 12th in the NFL in points scored.
+- The Vikings, who rank 12th in the NFL in points scored, have dropped back to pass 57.9% of the time while running the football 42.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Thielen's matchup with the Lions.